Policy 5205 - Exceptions to Competitive Bidding

 - Prosthetic devices, implantable devices, and devices for physical restoration which are not covered by a competitive state contract;

-- Materials, supplies, exhibitor fees, and exhibit booths for conferences, seminars, and workshops, or similar events (business, educational, promotional, cultural, etc.) for participation in promotional activities which enhance economic development or further the department’s mission, duties and/or functions, with the approval of the department secretary, or agency equivalent, if not covered by competitive state contract;
+- Materials, supplies, exhibitor fees, and exhibit booths for conferences, seminars, and workshops, or similar events (business, educational, promotional, cultural, etc.) for participation in promotional activities which enhance economic development or further the department's mission, duties and/or functions, not exceeding ten thousand dollars ($10,000) with the approval of the department secretary, or agency equivalent, if not covered by competitive state contract;

 - Wire, related equipment, time and material charges to accomplish repairs, adds, moves, and/or changes to telecommunications systems not exceeding two thousand five hundred dollars ($2,500);

-- Food, materials, and supplies for teaching and training where the purchasing, preparing, and serving of food are part of the regularly prescribed course;
+- Food, materials, and supplies for teaching and training not exceeding ten thousand dollars ($10,000), where the purchasing, preparing, and serving of food are part of the regularly prescribed course;

-- Shipping charges and associated overseas screening and broker fees between international and domestic origins and destinations;
+- Shipping charges and associated overseas screening and broker fees between international and domestic origins and destinations not exceeding ten thousand dollars ($10,000) per transaction;

 - Renewal of termite service contracts;

-- Purchasing of clothing at retail necessary to individualize clients at state developmental centers in compliance with Federal Regulations for ICF/MR facilities;
+- Purchasing of clothing at retail necessary to individualize clients at state developmental centers in compliance with Federal Regulations for ICFIMR facilities;

 - Purchases made to resell as part of a merchandising program with the written approval on file from the secretary of the department, or agency equivalent, when it is not practical or feasible to obtain competitive price quotations;

-- Advertising, where permitted by law and after the head of an agency or designee certifies that specific media is required to reach targeted audiences;
+- Advertising, where permitted by law, and the head of an agency or designee certifies that specific media is required to reach targeted audiences;

 - Scientific and laboratory supplies and equipment when procured by colleges and universities for laboratory or scientific research not to exceed twenty-five thousand dollars ($25,000) per transaction;

-- Publication of articles, manuscripts, etc. in professional scientific, research, or educational journals/media, and/or the purchase of reprints;
+- Publication of articles, manuscripts, etc. in professional scientific, research, or educational journals/media and/or the purchase of reprints not exceeding ten thousand dollars ($10,000);

 - Livestock sperm and ova;

-- Equipment moves by the original equipment manufacturer or authorized dealer to ensure equipment operation to original equipment manufacturer specifications, calibration, warranty, etc. not to exceed twenty-five thousand dollars ($25,000) per transaction;
+- Equipment moves by the original equipment manufacturer or authorized dealer to ensure equipment operation to original equipment manufacturer specifications, calibration, warranty, etcetera, not to exceed twenty-five thousand dollars ($25,000) per transaction;

 - Art Exhibition rentals and/or loan agreements and associated costs of curatorial fees, transportation, and installation.

-For the following items, telephone or facsimile price quotations shall be solicited, where feasible, to at least three (3) bona fide, qualified vendors.
-Whenever possible, at least one (1) of the bona fide, qualified vendors shall be a certified small and emerging business, a small entrepreneurship, or a veteran or serviceconnected disabled veteran-owned small entrepreneurship:
+B. For the following items, telephone or facsimile price quotations shall be solicited, where feasible, from at least three (3) bona fide, qualified vendors.
+Whenever possible, at least one (1) of the bona fide, qualified vendors shall be a certified small and emerging business, a small entrepreneurship, or a veteran or service connected disabled veteran-owned small entrepreneurship.

-- Operation of boats and/or facilities in isolated localities where only limited outlets of such supplies are available; and/or
+- A. Operation of boats and/or facilities in isolated localities where only limited outlets of such supplies are available and the cost of the food, materials, and supplies do not exceed twenty-five thousand dollars ($25,000); and/or

-- Juvenile detention homes and rehabilitation facilities/homes where the number of inmates, students, or clients is unstable and unpredictable.
+- B. Juvenile detention homes and rehabilitation facilities/homes where the number of inmates, students, or clients is unstable and unpredictable;

-- Convention and meeting facilities, provided that any associated food or lodging must be in accordance with Policy & Procedure Memorandum No. 49 – General Travel Regulations.
+- Convention and meeting facilities not exceeding twenty five thousand dollars ($25,000), provided that any associated food or lodging must be in accordance with Policy & Procedure Memorandum No. 49- General Travel Regulations;

-- Feed commodities, including but not limited to soybean meal, cottonseed meal, and oats.
+- Livestock feed commodities, including but not limited to soybean meal, cottonseed meal, and oats not exceeding ten thousand dollars ($10,000);

-- FAA PMA approved aircraft parts and/or repairs, inspections, and modifications performed by an FAAcertified mechanic and/or at an FAA certified repair station in accordance with FAA requirements with approval by the head of the agency or head of the Office of Aircraft Services, Division of Administration.
+- FAA PMA approved aircraft parts and/or repairs, inspections, and modifications performed by an FAA certified mechanic and/or at an FAA certified repair station in accordance with FAA requirements with approval by the head of the agency or head of Office of Aircraft Services, Division of Administration; and

 - Air and bus charters in accordance with PPM 49, including group travel that does not qualify for commercial rates available to individual travelers.